supercooldave/supercooldave.github.io/2018/STS/deliverables.md

 {: .no_toc}

-**The description of deliverables correspond to the 2017 version of the course.
-We will discuss which deliverable you want to deliver, how compulsary you want them to be, and how feedback will be given on them.**
+**These are being updated**

-The project involves a number of deliverables.
+The project involves a number of totally optional deliverables, with completely flexibly guidelines.

 Typically these involve a small amount of quality work, and are primarily to obtain feedback on the work in progress and to help structure your work.
+You can produce a document for these deliverables, or just have a discussion with Dave or Davide.

 Producing these deliverables should not be stressful.

 Most deliverables can be reused, in updated form, in the final report.